eslint/rfcs/designs/2022-docs-information-architecture-update/README.md

 On a high level, the proposed IA breaks the content into the following sections:

 - Use ESLint in Your Project: A refactor of the current [User Guide](https://eslint.org/docs/latest/user-guide/)
-- Extend ESLint: A refactor of the current [Developer Guide](https://eslint.org/docs/latest/developer-guide/), with some content moved to the section Maintain ESLint and Community Contributions
+- Extend ESLint: A refactor of the current [Developer Guide](https://eslint.org/docs/latest/developer-guide/), with some content moved to the sections Maintain ESLint and Contribute to ESLint
 - Maintain ESLint: Expansion of current [Maintainer Guide](https://eslint.org/docs/latest/maintainer-guide/), with some content taken from the current Developer Guide.
 - Contribute to ESLint: Expansion of the current [Contributing section](https://eslint.org/docs/latest/developer-guide/contributing/) of the Developer Guide.